Flooring Calculator

 • Unit conversion is provided for reference and order checking.

-• Extra waste may be required for complex borders or inlays.
+• Extra waste may be required for complex borders, inlays, diagonal cuts, or patterned products.

 References